Recipe Overview

 When the beans have finished soaking, drain off the soaking water, rinse the beans again, and drain.

 P.S.
-If you’re looking for a quicker bean soup, try my popular bean and bacon soup or Instant Pot black bean soup.
+If you’re looking for a faster bean soup recipe, try my popular bean and bacon soup, white bean soup, or Instant Pot black bean soup.

 How To Make Bean Soup